-Environmental standards Modifications sought
+Environmental standards Modifications sought:

-- Features that are not guaranteed in the final design should not be included in or considered as part of the FEIS - There are a range of solutions grey water systems; additional green infrastructure; retention tanks; and beyond that could be adopted at a range of costs that could improve the performance and limit pollution, as we aspire to get as close to 100% stormwater capture as possible on waterfront developments. - Regardless of the environmental standard sought, that standard should be completely clear to the public, and should be made binding. - Understanding that the pace of climate change and environmental degradation has been far quicker than the speed of the law catching up, as planners and community members who have been on the losing side of failed policies for decades, we are taking into account the reality that we see and measure and experience every day on the river and implore you to do the same. - The standards to which this development adheres will absolutely set a precedent for what development will look like in the rest of the corridor let's get it right here and get ahead of the legal standard to create the future we truly want and need.
-The outcome of this proposed action will reverberate throughout the river corridor and has the potential to uplift standards and positive impact or lock-in harmful practices. - DEP's certification process for sewer connection meet aggressive forward thinking standards, and not just the legal minimum.
+- Features that are not guaranteed in the final design should not be included in or considered as part of the FEIS. - There are a range of solutions grey water systems; additional green infrastructure; retention tanks; and beyond that could be adopted at a range of costs that could improve the performance - and limit pollution, as we aspire to get as close to 100% stormwater capture as possible on waterfront developments.

+- Regardless of the environmental standard sought, that standard should be completely clear to the public, and should be made binding. - Understanding that the pace of climate change and environmental degradation has been far quicker than the speed of the law catching up, as planners and community members who have been on the losing side of failed policies for decades, we are taking into account the reality that we see and measure and experience every day on the river - and implore you to do the same. - Stormwater capture through Green Roofs should be guaranteed and made into a binding commitment. - The 25, 000 sq foot open air garage should have stormwater management features, such as porous pavers. - There should be 100% stormwater capture on site, for a standard of not less than a 5 year storm even. - There should be no new discharges from the site. - The developers should commit to make all eligible surfaces roofs, parking areas, etc utilize stormwater management infrastructure (porous or green) that achieve a coefficient of .60 of better. - While the best method for stormwater capture is vegetative with edge softening, we are calling or maximum capture through the most practicable methods, including underground capture. - The standards to which this development adheres will absolutely set a precedent for what development will look like in the rest of the corridor - let's get it right here and get ahead of the legal standard to create the future we truly want and need.
+The outcome of this proposed action will reverberate throughout the river corridor and has the potential to uplift standards and positive impact - or lock-in harmful practices. - DEP's certification process for sewer connection should meet aggressive forward thinking standards, and not just the legal minimum.